 - Per-Course Most Runs Competition: Note that men and women compete equally for this prize—there’s no reason to separate it by sex because a woman could win it just as easily as a man.

 - Team Composition: There are five age group teams: 1-29, 30-39, 40-49, 50-59, and 60+.
 Runners are assigned to the appropriate 10-year age-group team based on their age as of April 16th, 2022.
 Team assignments do not change if a runner ages up, such as from 39 to 40.

 - Overall Team Competition: The team competition has two metrics, each of which earns points that are combined for a final point score.
 We use cross-country scoring, where the lowest score wins.
 Here’s how it works:

-- For each course, the age grades of the best efforts for each of the top ten runners on the team are averaged to provide an average age grade for the team.
+- For each course, the age grades of the best efforts for each of the top ten runners (sorted by age grade, not time) on the team are averaged to provide an average age grade for the team.
 The teams are ranked by average age grading and receive the number of points associated with the ranking.
 So, if the 40-49 team has the highest age grading for a particular course, it gets 1 point.
 The second-place team gets 2 points, and so on.
 Assume the 30-39 team places third, and thus gets 3 points.

 - For each course, the number of efforts by members of the team is totaled.
 Again, the teams are ranked and awarded points based on their ranking.
 For example, the 30-39 team might have 250 efforts on the course for first place, where the 40-49 team has only 239 for second.
 The 30-39 team would get 1 point and the 40-49 team would get 2 points.